 If Minecraft is not set as an exception in Windows Firewall, the problem may arise because it blocks all the services.
 To add an exception, follow the steps below.

 - Now, click windows defender firewall.

-- Get into allow an app or feature through windows defender firewall.
+- Get into allowing an app or feature through windows defender firewall.